Curious about the tech? Take a look here!

 What technology do you use?

 For a mobile phone, I use a Google Pixel 8a.
 For a computer, I use a 13″ MacBook Pro and a home docking station paired with a Thustand document camera as a webcam, alongside JBL 510BT headphones and AirPods Pro as a backup.
-I also utilise a Samsung Galaxy Tab S9 FE Plus for all sessions.
+I also utilise a Samsung Galaxy Tab S6 Lite for all sessions.